CCChen19990820/Computer-Vision-and-Deep-Learning/README.md

 # Computer-Vision-and-Deep-Learning

 ## Folder 1
-It is the implementation of the following method:
+This is the UI interface which is made by Qtdesigner, implementing the following method:
-UI interface
 ![圖片1](https://user-images.githubusercontent.com/48405514/184615007-ce022cb8-3533-4776-afa2-a3df1405f886.png)

 1.Camera Calibration